cakephp/docs/en/controllers/middleware.rst

 Middleware
 ##########

-Middleware give you the ability to 'wrap' your application in re-usable, composable layers of Request handling, or response building logic.
+Middleware objects give you the ability to 'wrap' your application in re-usable, composable layers of Request handling, or response building logic.
 Middleware are part of the new HTTP stack in CakePHP that leverages the PSR7 request and response interfaces.
 By leveraging the PSR7 standard you can use any PSR7